Skip Navigation

 According to a recent study by the American Academy of Pediatric Dentistry (AAPD), “Oral health care is a medical necessity and has been found to be safe for patients during the COVID-19 pandemic.”

 Sit your child on your lap, facing away from you.
-Cup their chin with one hand, with their head resting against your body.
-Brush teeth and along the gum line.
-Brush gently in small circles.
-Clean every tooth thoroughly and brush the inside, outside and chewing surfaces of teeth.
+Cup their chin with one hand, letting their head rest against your body.
+Brush gently in small circles along the gum line, and clean the inside, outside, and chewing surfaces of every tooth.

-We accept most major insurance carriers including NJ FamilyCare and Medicaid.
-We also have cash-pay programs for patients without dental insurance.
-You can find a full list of insurances we accept here.
+We accept most major dental insurance carriers, including NJ FamilyCare and Medicaid.
+We also offer cash-pay options for families without insurance.
+Call your nearest location for specifics on your plan.

 An orthodontist is a doctor who specializes in the field of dentistry that aims to diagnose, treat, and prevent dental irregularities.
 This includes crooked teeth, misaligned bites, and other conditions that affect the look and function of the face and jaw.
 A children’s orthodontist has completed several years of training in addition to dental school, allowing him or her to successfully correct dental irregularities in adolescents.